Tackling global issues

 Water is a precious and vital resource that is under threat from climate change and growing demands.
 To help, Durham’s researchers are working with government, businesses and communities to ensure society’s water use remains sustainable for years to come.

 New research has found that dogs, like Freya in the picture, could be trained to sniff out malaria in people and help to prevent the spread of the deadly disease.
 Sniffer dogs could potentially be deployed at ports of entry to identify passengers carrying malaria to prevent the spread of the disease across borders and to ensure people receive timely antimalarial treatment.

-"Learning from research active academics has been a more essential part to my degree studies than I initially imagined.
-Learning from academics who are experts in the field you are studying is a privilege that gives you an in depth insight into the most intricate legal issues that you would not get elsewhere.
-It also ensures you are always up-to-date with developments in your preferred area.
+"Learning from research-active academics has been a more essential part of my degree studies than I initially imagined.
+Learning from academics who are experts in the field you are studying is a privilege that gives you an in-depth insight into the most intricate legal issues that you would not get elsewhere.
+It also ensures you are always up-to-date with developments in your preferred area."

 Lauren Slone, Law student